GluuFederation/docs-ce-prod/3.1.3/source/api-guide/openid-connect-api.md

         </tr>
 </table>

-The parameter **response_type** determines the authorization processing flows, including the parameters returned from the endpoints, and these values are codes and combination of the values, and these combination can be as below `code`, `token`, and `id_token`.
+The **response_type** parameter determines the authorization processing flows, including the parameters returned from the endpoints.
+These values can be code or a combination of the values, and can be a combination of `code`, `token`, and/or `id_token`.

 <table border="1">
         <tr>